GoodSync Connect Manual

 ListenOnlyIpAddr = ""

-Listen only on specified IP address.
+Listen only on the specified IP address.
 If empty, listen on all available IP addresses.

 GstpFileLocalOnly = No